 As a taxpayer, it’s critical to comprehend the various tax obligations that may arise throughout the year.
 Withholding taxes and anticipated tax payments are two of the most typical tax types.
-Despite the fact that both involve paying the government, there are several significant differences between the two.
+Even though both involve paying the government, there are several significant differences between the two.

 Tax Estimated Payments

-These payments can be made online or by mail, and they are dependent on the amount of income that you anticipate making over the course of the year.
-Because estimated payments are required to be made by anyone who is self-employed, you can find out how much you owe by using a self-employment tax calculator.
+These payments can be made online or by mail, and they depend on the amount of income you anticipate making over the year.
+Because estimated payments are required by anyone who is self-employed, you can find out how much you owe using a self-employment tax calculator.

-If you think you’ll owe $1,000 or more in taxes for the year (less any withholding and refundable credits), you’re gonna need to pay estimated taxes.
+If you think you’ll owe $1,000 or more in taxes for the year (less any withholding and refundable credits), you’ll need to pay estimated taxes.
 You can be charged penalties and interest if you don’t pay your estimated tax payments on time.

-Spreading out your tax liability over the course of the year rather than having to pay a sizable lump sum when you file your tax return is one of the advantages of making anticipated tax payments.
+Spreading out your tax liability for the year rather than having to pay a sizable lump sum when you file your tax return is one of the advantages of making anticipated tax payments.
 This might assist you in managing your financial flow and preventing unpleasant tax surprises.

 Tax Withholding